CoderVaibhav24/New_Start/README.md

 Day 4: Today, I solved a hard level problem in which I have distrube candies between children in such a way that every child should get one mnin candy and then distrub the candy according to the rating of the child.
 Here is the solution for the problem https://www.geeksforgeeks.org/minimum-number-of-candies-required-to-distribute-among-children-based-on-given-conditions/.

 Day 5: Today, I solved a medium level problem on the topic of Activity Selection which was easy here is the solution for the problem https://www.geeksforgeeks.org/find-maximum-meetings-in-one-room/.
 And today I finally started python and i am trying to build a rpm game for learning purpose.

+Day 6: Today, I solved an easy level program where i have find the number of elements which occurs more than n/k in an array.
+In this I used hash map to calculate frequency of each element in O(N).
+Then i used a loop to counter the number.Here is the solution for this problem https://www.geeksforgeeks.org/given-an-array-of-of-size-n-finds-all-the-elements-that-appear-more-than-nk-times/.
+I also did my python a little.